ganeti/ganeti/doc/design-cpu-speed.rst

 For for one resources, however, hardware differences are not taken into
 account: CPU speed.
 For CPU, the load is measured by the ratio of used virtual to physical CPUs on the node.
-Balancing this measure implictly assumes equal speed of all CPUs.
+Balancing this measure implicitly assumes equal speed of all CPUs.